-Investments in certain sectors have specific entry conditions.
+Investments in certain sectors has specific entry conditions.
 Such conditions may include:

-- (1) norms for minimum capitalisation - (2) lock-in period, etc.
+- Norms for minimum capitalisation - Lock-in period, etc.

 Besides the entry conditions on foreign investment, the investment/ investors are required to comply with all relevant sectoral laws, regulations, rules, security conditions, and state/ local laws/ regulations.